cgat-developers/cgat-core/docs/getting_started/tutorial.md

 ### Step 3: Run the pipeline

-Run the pipeline using the following command:
+To run the pipeline, execute the following command in the directory containing the `pipeline.yml` file:

 ```bash
 cgatshowcase transdiffexpres make full -v5 --no-cluster